prabhakk-mw/matlab-amazon-sagemaker/README.md

 Upload and Run Example Jupyter notebook
 --------------------------

 To launch a Jupyter notebook server inside the SageMaker instance, go to "Notebook instance" in the SageMaker console, and click the action "Open Jupyter".
-You can then click the "Upload" button to upload the example notebook included with this blog.
+You can then click the "Upload" button to upload the example notebook included with this blog, which is called `matlab.ipynb`.

 Run MATLAB via Processing Job
 ----------------------------------